Do I Need Someone to Manage My Website for Me?

 If you own a business, you know that using your website to get new leads and customers is a huge timesaver compared to old-school marketing techniques.
 Investing in a well-optimized website gives your business the best opportunities to be found by people searching for your services.
 When discussing new WordPress website projects and redesigns with business owners, we often hear, “Do I need someone to manage my website for me?“

 The answer is that it really depends...Read on to learn what is involved and things that may affect your decision about whether or not you need someone to manage your website for you.

 Website Management for Small Business

 How do I manage my WordPress business website?

 Two of the most beautiful powerful things about WordPress as a platform, are that:

-- It provides a very solid SEO foundation right out of the box
+- It provides a very solid SEO and website accessibility foundation right out of the box

 - And it also gives the website owner the ability to make content updates without waiting around for a developer

 However, with the power of the WordPress platform, comes the responsibility of maintaining it.

 Every website, whether WordPress or not, has a lot of moving parts behind the scene.
 Unless you are using a website builder paid monthly service like Wix, Weebly, Squarespace, or even WordPress.com, the maintenance of your self-hosted WordPress website is your responsibility to arrange.